Agoric/documentation/main/javascript-modifications/agoric-overview.md

   processing.
 But be aware it won't run until after all *other* ready Promise callbacks execute.

 There are two queues: the *IO queue* (accessed by `setImmediate`), and the *Promise queue* (accessed by Promise resolution).
 SES code can only add to the Promise queue.
 Note that the Promise queue is higher-priority than the IO queue, so the Promise queue must be empty for any IO or timers to be handled.
-* `setInterval` and `setTimeout` (and `clearInterval`/`clearTimeout`): Any notion of time must come from exchanging messages with external timer services (the SwingSet environment provides a `TimerService` object to the bootstrap vat, which can share itwith other vats)
+* `setInterval` and `setTimeout` (and `clearInterval`/`clearTimeout`): Any notion of time must come from exchanging messages with external timer services (the SwingSet environment provides a `TimerService` object to the bootstrap vat, which can share it with other vats)
 * `global`: Is not defined.
 Use `globalThis` instead (and remember that it is frozen).
 * `process`: Is not available, e.g. no `process.env` to access the process's environment variables, or `process.argv` for the argument array.
 * `URL` and `URLSearchParams`: Are not available.
 * `WebAssembly`: Is not available.
 * `TextEncoder` and `TextDecoder`: Are not available.